dineshgajurel/order-processing-api/README.md

 - Logout functionalities implementation
   - Just simulated the endpoints for now
   - tried to implement token revocation with redis or postgres db, there were few issues and complexities, so could not implement for now (sorry for this 😊 )

+- cache invalidation
+  - invalidated the individual order details as per the need
+  - but in case of adding/updating/deleting new order we can simply update the cache (with particular order) but for now simply deleted the order:list* cache for simplicity (to implement quickly)

 # Major Tools and Technologies